dmynerd78/switcheroo-lite/README.md

 # Switcheroo Lite

-A fork of [nxshot](https://github.com/s1cp/nxshot) that has some improved internals and support for nswdb's titleid format
+A fork of [nxshot](https://github.com/s1cp/nxshot) that has some improved internals and support for nswdb's titleid format.
+As the name suggests, it also serves as a "Light" version of [Switcheroo](https://github.com/Tyler-A/Switcheroo) - another Nintendo Switch Album Manager but with more features

 ## Usage